-PIN NUMBERS MNEMONIC SIGNAL NAME FUNCTION 1 BIDEN Bidirectional enable Input signal in the WD16C452, when low enables the parallel port data lines as outputs.
-When high the WD16C452 will hold the parallel port data pins in a high impedance state, allowing these pins to be driven with data.
-The BIDEN input signal on the WD16C552 works in conjunction with the DIR bit (see Table 6-3) to control the direction of the parallel port data bit.
+PIN NUMBERS MNEMONIC SIGNAL NAME FUNCTION 1 LPTOE LINE PRINTER OUTPUT ENABLE When low, this input signal enable the parallel line printer.
+When high the line printer pins are held in a high-impedance state.
+For normal line printer operation this line may be permanently grounded.
 2, 7, 27, 43, 54 Vss Ground System signal ground.
-3 CS1 Chip Select 1 Chip Select input when active (low), selects serial channel 1.
-4 CLK (1 time) Clock Input External clock input.
+3 CS1 Chip Select 1 Chip Select input when active (low selects serial channel 1.
+4 CLK (1X) Clock Input External clock input.
 5, 31 DSR1, DSR0 Data Set Ready When low, this input signal from the communication link indicates that it is ready to exchange data with the associated ACE.
 Bit 5 of the associated MODEM Status Register reflects the logical state of DSR.
-6, 30 RI1, RI0 Ring Indicator Input when low indicates, for the associated ACE, a ringing signal is being received by the MODEM or data set.
+6, 30 RI1, ŖI0 Ring Indicator Input when low indicates, for the associated ACE, a ringing signal is being received by the MODEM of data set.
 This logical value is reflected in bit 6 of the associated MODEM Status Register.
-8, 29 RLSD1, RLSD0 Received Line Signal Detect Input from the DCE indicating that the associated ACE is receiving a signal which meets its signal quality conditions.
+8, 29 RLSD1, RLSD0 Received Line Signal Detect Input from the DCE indicating that the associated ACE is receiving a signal which meets its signal quali conditions.
 Bit 3 of the associated MODEM Status Register reflects this value.
-9, 61 RXRDY0 [◆] , RXRDY1 [◆] Receiver Ready Receiver ready output is used to signal DMA transfer to the CPU from the associated ACE.
-Two modes of operation are available when using FIFO Mode, and one (Mode 0) when using Character Mode. (♦) These pins (\bullet) These pins are internal no connects on the WD16C452.
+9, 61 RXRDY0 + , RXRDY1 + Receiver Ready Receiver ready output is used to signal DMA transfer to the CPU fro the associated ACE.
+Two modes operation are available when using FIFO Mode, and one (Mode 0) wh using Character Mode.
+Mode 0: When in Character Mode (FCR0=0), or in the FIF O Mode (FCR0=1) with FCR3=0, RXRDY will be active (low) if there is at lea one character in the RCVR holdiny register or RCVR FIFO register.
+RXRDY will go inactive when the RCVR FIFO (FIFO Mode), or hold register (Character Mode) is empt